 Yet, we’re intent on reaching them.
 As they pass out of memory amidst the odd heritage dispute, they beckon and call to whomever might still hear.
 With the increasing restriction of movement in urban environments, there is an overwhelming encouragement to avert the gaze.
 And so we avert the gaze from these scaffolding-clad skeletons, the castles swallowed by trees, the houses suspended in time.
 Because crossing the border of imposed restrictions, crossing into abandonments, means to purposefully go against ingrained beliefs – to breach a loose social contract held together by fear of punishment and a comfortable status quo.

-The homeless, the drug addict, the metal thief, the graffiti vagabond – these become our sisters and brothers in a self-imposed exile.
-To find a new home, we claim the ones that were once called by that name, reappropriating not only the structure itself but their own personal histories as well.
-In an almost carnevalesque manner, they become sites of our own search for context, meaning and definition.
-These homes become grotesquely revitalized, but remain within their own reality.
-In turn, we become vehicles of disparity, embodying and assimilating the otherness and the radical alterity offered by abandonments.
+But fuelled by curiosity, we answer their call.
+To find a new home, a new sense of freedom in a snugly structured world, we claim the ones that were once called by that name, once again reappropriating not only the structure itself but their own personal histories as well.
+These homes become grotesquely revitalized as sites of our own search for meaning, but remain within their own reality.
+In turn, we become vehicles of disparity, embodying the otherness and the radical alterity offered by abandonments.

 All photos available as limited edition prints, enquire here.